NOT RECOMMENDED CHARITIES

 United American Patriots

 Based on its 2019 tax return, we calculate that the United American Patriots spent 59.8 percent of its $3.5 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-The United American Patriots used joint cost accounting for 24.2 percent of its budget.
-While legal, this… Read More
+Additionally, the United American Patriots used joint cost accounting for 24.2 percent of its budget.
+While legal,… Read More

 United Spinal Association

-Based on its 2020 tax return, we calculate that the United Spinal Association spent 58.7 percent of its $9 million budget on overhead.
+Based on its 2020 tax return, we calculate that the United Spinal Association spent 41.3 percent of its $8.6 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-The United Spinal Association used joint cost accounting for 7.4 percent of its budget.
-While legal, this… Read More
+Additionally, the United Spinal Association used joint cost accounting for 7.4 percent of its budget.
+While legal,… Read More

 United States Navy Memorial Foundation

-Based on its 2019 tax return, we calculate that the United States Navy Memorial Foundation spent 39.5 percent of its $5 million budget on overhead.
+Based on its 2020 tax return, we calculate that United States Navy Memorial Foundation spent 42.9 percent of its $4.1 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-According to the New York Attorney General, the United States Navy Memorial Foundation reported raising… Read More
+Additionally, the United States Navy Memorial Foundation used joint cost accounting for 5.5 percent of its… Read More

 Veterans Airlift Command